The Descendent of the Bow | A Story of the Invention of Piano

 Although Cristofori’s piano was a great technical achievement, it still took a while for pianos to catch on.
 But now, it is an instrument of choice for many musicians and aspiring musicians all over the world.

-3 thoughts on “The Descendent of the Bow | A Story of the Invention of Piano”
+5 responses to “The Descendent of the Bow | A Story of the Invention of Piano”